MANGROVE RESTORATION AS A NATURE-BASED SOLUTION IN BIOSPHERE RESERVES IN LATIN AMERICA AND THE CARIBBEAN (MangRes Project).

 Component 1: Site analysis and risk identification

 A cartographic report on the baseline condition of the mangrove ecosystem for each reserve.
-Based on this information, the potential site and species for restoration will be determined as well as the state-of-the-art to reintroduce mangrove species.
+Based on this information, the potential site and species for restoration were determined as well as the state-of-the-art for reintroducing mangrove species.

 Component 2: Community-based ecological restoration

-The restoration campaigns are designed and executed by both scientists and local participations and build on the insights from the site analysis (component 1).
-The experiences from the campaign will be shared in order to create community-based ecological restoration initiatives.
+The restoration campaigns were designed and executed by both scientists and local participants and built on the insights from the site analysis (component 1).
+The experiences from the campaign will be shared to create community-based ecological restoration initiatives.
 A technical report on the activities and methodologies will be published to inform future restoration actions.

 Component 3: Enforce Co-production of Knowledge in Mangrove restoration

-Co-production of knowledge in Mangrove restoration is a process to share information from both indigenous people and scientists with the intent to form effective management of mangroves.
-This includes encouragement of local participation in the action of mangrove restoration and exchange of knowledge between different stakeholders.
+Co-production of knowledge in Mangrove restoration is a process to share information from both indigenous people and scientists to form effective management.
+This included encouragement of local participation in mangrove restoration and exchange of knowledge between different stakeholders.

 Component 4: Education for sustainable development

-Raise awareness and build capacities through collaboration with the OceanTeacher Global Academy to promote learning on biodiversity, biogeography, the environment, the ocean, etc. Encourage youth participation in restoration actions.
-The project also proposes to build toolkits to connect and share knowledge about mangroves, nature-based solutions (NBS), ecosystem services and indigenous knowledge.
+Raised awareness and built capacities through collaboration with the OceanTeacher Global Academy to promote learning on biodiversity, biogeography, the environment, the ocean, etc. Encouraged youth participation in restoration actions.
+The project also built toolkits to connect and share knowledge about mangroves, nature-based solutions (NBS), ecosystem services, and indigenous knowledge.

 The FUST mangrove project engages international expertise in mangrove management and restoration, including the mangrove knowledge network of the Free University of Brussels (VUB), and International Coordination Action funded by the Flanders Research Foundation (FWO).